 Lose yourself on honeymoon in a land of snow-capped mountains, ancient forests and pristine beaches; Montenegro more than makes up for its diminutive size with its astonishing natural beauty.
 The southern coast has over 20 miles of golden sand kissed by warm blue sea, sharply contrasting with the imposing mountains of the north and the clear lakes of the interior.

 A long-time playground for the yacht crowd, the country is rapidly gaining popularity with travellers drawn by its peaceful beauty and value for money.
 In the summer months you have your pick of hotels (providing you book in good time) and the sea is nice and warm for swimming in the morning and the evening.
-Make the most of the coast with a stay at Aman Sveti Stefan.
-A private island retreat with exemplary personal service, the property is perfectly placed for both exploring and relaxing.

 There are several historic, picturesque towns and cities in Montenegro, all of which are low on hassle and pleasant to wander around.
 The Old Town of Budva is a repository of cultural heritage, dating back to the fifth century BC and sitting upon a small peninsula.
 Located along one of Montenegro’s most beautiful bays, Kotor’s magnificent medieval architecture and famous monuments have resulted in a listing by UNESCO.
 One such monument is the Cathedral of St. Tryphon, a remarkable legacy of Roman culture and the oldest of its kind this side of the Adriatic.
 Stay at the Hotel Vardar Kotor whose 18 rooms occupy a traditional building at the entrance to the Old Town, overlooking the water with mountains looming behind.